particle-iot/docs/src/content/tutorials/learn-more/gen2-cellular-migration.md

 - The Boron has the debug connector on top of the module.
 - The B Series SoM has SWD on pads on the bottom of the SoM.
 The evaluation board connects to these with pogo pins and breaks out to the same 2x5 connector that is on the Boron.

+#### JTAG pin warning - Gen 2

+On Gen 2 devices, beware when using pins D3, D5, D6, and D7 as OUTPUT controlling external devices.
+After reset, these pins will be briefly taken over for JTAG/SWD, before being restored to the default high-impedance INPUT state during boot.

+- D3, D5, and D7 are pulled high with a pull-up
+- D6 is pulled low with a pull-down
+- D4 is left floating

+The brief change in state (especially when connected to a MOSFET that can be triggered by the pull-up or pull-down) may cause issues when using these pins in certain circuits.
+Using STARTUP will not prevent this!

+This is not an issue with Gen 3 devices that have dedicated SWD pins.

 ### PMIC and Fuel Gauge

 The Electron, E Series, Boron, and Tracker SoM all include the PMIC (bq24195) and battery fuel gauge (MAX17043) on the module itself.

 On the B Series SoM, the PMIC and fuel gauge are optional.
 For example, if you are powering by an external power supply and not using a battery, you can omit the components entirely.

+### USB differences

+- Gen 2 devices can emulate a USB mouse or keyboard over the USB port.
+This feature is not available on Gen 3.
+- Gen 2 devices can support two separate USB serial emulation streams over the USB port.
+Gen 3 devices only support the normal `Serial` interface.

 ## Cellular Differences